romland/xorzee/README.md

 ## TODO
+- split 'signals' up into one signal per file (perhaps make signals-available and signals-enabled directories)
+- flesh out 'activity mails':
+	- template-vars for subject and body
+	- attach screenshot if 'on stop recording'
+	- make a good looking default template for the body
+	- saw some logging being off when sending SES mail
 - 'filtervectors' takes like 40ms on Raspi Zero and 7ms on Raspi3B (need to get that down to sub-20 on the Zero)
 - Rewrite/ditch avahi-dbus
 - measure disk speed (to see if SD card) as to whether to record things by default